- Food from India, that will seduce your senses

 - British – which gave India its love of tea and put the European twist in some dishes.
 The Anglo-Indian cuisine was the delicious result

 - Portuguese – which left its mark on parts of India in the form of dishes such as the world-famous Vindaloo and Xacuti.

 The 4 regional cuisines of Indian food

 Just like in Chinese cuisine, one can roughly divide Indian cuisine into 4 typical subcategories or regions.
 In terms of food, India can actually be very roughly divided into four regions.
 Each region has several states in it and each state its own unique food.
-Here is a brief look at the kitchens in the North, South.
+Here is a brief look at the kitchens in the North, and South.
 The East and West Indies come a little later.
 Of course, one must always remember that no such description can completely cover the huge selection of Indian food.
-The true acquisition of Indian food culture and the skills of making dishes can take years of patient and very enjoyable gastronomic experiments.
+The true acquisition of Indian food culture and the skills of making dishes can take years of patience and very enjoyable gastronomic experiments.
 But a small selection of Indian dishes we can make is probably not that small either.